dwyl/process-handbook/README.md

 This is very much a work in progress.
 Please [add an issue](https://github.com/dwyl/ateam-master-reference/issues) for anything you would like to see discussed here!

-All of this is predicated on the assumption that you care about your clients and you care about delivering quality code.
+All of this is predicated on the assumption that **you care about your clients** and you **care about delivering quality code**.
 Go into this with a positive attitude!

 ## Contents
 - [Introduction](#introduction)